jratliff1215/final-group-project/README.md

 # Communication Protocol
 Our group will communicate primarily via slack, with scheduled zoom meetings outside of class when necessary.
-We have shared cell phone numbers in case of urgent questions, but will use slack for the majority of group communications
+We have shared cell phone numbers in case of urgent questions, but will use slack for the majority of group communications.

 # Machine Learing Model Questions
 - Which model did you choose and why?